What is an absolute reference?

-Sometimes, when you copy and paste a formula, you don't want one or more cell references to change.
-Absolute reference solves this problem.
+Sometimes when you copy and paste a formula, you don't want one or more cell references to change.
+An absolute reference solves this problem.
 Absolute cell references in a formula always refer to the same cell or cell range in a formula.
 If a formula is copied to a different location, the absolute reference remains the same.

 An absolute reference is designated in the formula by the addition of a dollar sign ($).
 It can precede the column reference or the row reference, or both.
 Examples of absolute referencing include:

-- Type the equal sign (=) to let Excel know a formula is being defined.
+- Type the equals sign (=) to let Excel know a formula is being defined.

 - Click on the first cell to be included in the formula (F2, for example).